51Degrees/Java-Device-Detection/README.txt

 Changes:

 Version 3.1.4.9

 Changes:

+getBinaryFilePath in webapp/WebProvider has been modified to address path issue on some systems.

 Changed to use JDK 1.7 in the Netbeans project and the build.xml.
 Maven builds will now use JDK 1.7.